Anthem Foundation: Program Grants

 Funding uses: Education / Outreach, Applied Project / Program

-Location of project: United States, Arizona, California, Colorado, Connecticut, Florida, Georgia (US state), Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Missouri, Nevada, New Hampshire, New Jersey, New York, Ohio, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin Expand all
+Location of project: Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Georgia (US state), Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Missouri, Nevada, New Hampshire, New Jersey, New York, Ohio, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin Expand all

-Location of residency: Arizona, California, Colorado, Connecticut, Florida, Georgia (US state), Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Missouri, Nevada, New Hampshire, New Jersey, New York, Ohio, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin Expand allView website Save Need help writing this grant?
+Location of residency: Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Georgia (US state), Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Missouri, Nevada, New Hampshire, New Jersey, New York, Ohio, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin Expand allView website Save Need help writing this grant?

 You can learn more about this opportunity by visiting the funder's website.

-- 170(B)(1)(a)(vi) - Organization which receives a substantial part of its support from a governmental unit or the general public
+- 170(B)(1)(a)(vi) - Organization that receives a substantial part of its support from a governmental unit or the general public.

 - 509(A)(3) - Organizations operated solely for the benefit of and in conjunction with other exempt organizations, typically other public charities.

-- To be eligible for Anthem Foundation funding, organizations must:
+- To be eligible for Anthem Foundation Program Grant funding, organizations must:

 - Keep books available for regular, independent outside audit and make the results available to all potential contributors.